Unleash the Debate: Does an E-Collar Count as a Leash?

 E-collars are generally more effective for training, as they can be used to provide more precise instructions.
 They also allow owners to communicate with their dogs from a greater distance than a leash.

-However, e-collars should only be used in certain situations and should never replace leashes.
+However, e-collars should only be used in certain situations and never replace leashes.

 Leashes are the safest and most reliable way to keep a dog under control.
 They should be used when a dog is in an unfamiliar environment or near strange people or animals.